Scores of simple and effective free workout routines that have stood the test of time!

 If you are over 40, it definitely would not hurt to get a blood panel to include checking your hormone levels to get the big picture of where you stand.

-If so, ideally you want to check your total and free testosterone, estradiol (E2 estrogen), thyroid (both T4 and T3) levels, prolactin, sex-hormone binding globlulin (SHBG), luetenizing hormone (LH) and follicule secreting hormone (FSH).
+If so, ideally you want to check your total and free (unbound) testosterone, estradiol (E2 estrogen), thyroid (both T4 and T3) levels, prolactin, sex-hormone binding globulin (SHBG), luteinizing hormone (LH) and follicle secreting hormone (FSH).

 Look up the symptoms of low levels of these hormones and if you have a some of them, addressing this will be more important than choosing your exercise routine.

-The trace mineral Boron have been shown to increase circulating levels of free testosterone at 6-9mg/day.
+The trace mineral Boron have been shown to increase circulating levels of free testosterone, improve cognitive performance, optimize bone density and speed up wound healing.

 While there is some evidence for some herbs being beneficial for increasing testosterone humans, these mostly similarly include ones which assist increasing free unbound testosterone, such as Tongkat Ali (eurycoma longifolia) and Forskolin)

 When we get older we lose mobility more than strength at a certain age.
-I would define "mobility" itself as being constituted of both flexibility and conditioning.
+I would define "mobility" itself as the ability of a joint to move freely through its full range of motion without restriction.
+This encompasses both the flexibility of the muscles surrounding the joint and the ability of the joint itself to move.

 If we make half of our training focus on strength and the other half on mobility, this could well be the design for our lives for the years ahead.

 You should look at including static stretching as well as dynamic mobility into your daily routine in any event and some more extensive mobility work beyond that with some conditioning the same day 3 times a week at least.
-This would also entail things such as band work, rotator cuff work and so on.
+This would also entail things such as a sound mobility/flexibility routine which comprises joint mobility and balance, band work, rotator cuff work and so on.

 How Should We Train?